baratgabor/GridOS/README.md

         new DisplayOrchestrator()
     );

-    // for showing command menu; optional
+    // For using display capabilities.
-    // you can register multiple textpanels, but currently all of them will show the same content gridOS.RegisterTextPanel(gridOSDisplay);
+    // You can register multiple textpanels, but currently only the first will be accessible with commands.
+    // The implementation of driving multiple displays with separate state is almost ready.
+    // NOTE that currently you simply have to bind 2, 3, and 4 numerical argument on the hotbar to
+    // issue Up, Down, and Select commands, respectively.
+Will be customizable soon. gridOS.RegisterTextPanel(gridOSDisplay);

     ExampleModule exampleModule = new ExampleModule();